kavia-common/travelshare-platform-176412-176421/triptales_frontend/README.md

 - Open the app:
   http://localhost:3000

-Tip: Ensure MongoDB and Cloudinary vars are set in your .env before starting to avoid runtime errors (e.g., missing MONGODB_URI or Cloudinary credentials).
+Tip: Ensure MongoDB, Cloudinary vars, and AUTH_SECRET are set in your .env before starting to avoid runtime errors.

 ## Cloudinary Configuration